sekilab/VehicleOrientationDataset/README.md

   <h3 align="center">The Vehicle Orientation Dataset</h3>

   <p align="center">
-    The vehicle orientation dataset is contains more than one million annotation of vehicle with orientation in more than 200,000 images.
+    The vehicle orientation dataset contains more than one million annotations of vehicles with orientation in more than 200,000 images.
+It reduces the need of a secondary neural network to classify orientation by simultaneously providing both vehicle class and direction.
     <br />
     <a href="#"><strong>Read paper»</strong></a>
     <br />